m-schwob/MeshGarden/README.md

 **ssid,password** - the local Wi-Fi ssid and password.
 Connects the bridge to the internet

-# MeshGarden - add new sensor guide
+# MeshGarden - Hardware
+## Basic Required Hardware

+The system must contain at exactly one bridge (ESP32) and at least one node (ESP8266).
+The bridge is powered by fix power supply since its power consumption is high and can hold for long on battery.
+The nodes are powered by batteries and to be portable .

+## Bridge Components and Assembly:
+Components:
+- ESP32 micro-controller module
+- USB 4V 1A power adapter.
+- LED + matched resistor (for example 1.8 green LED with 330ohm resistor)

+> The LED use as indicator and connected in parallel to ESP32 module build in LED.
+So it can be skipped if the build in LED visible.

+Assembly:

+## Node Components and assembly:
+Nodes can be assembled in many ways using any sensor.
+Some component are is required for the system operation and some are optional.
+The require components are listed in the *Basic Node Module* section below and the optional are exampled in the *Sensors Options* section.

+### Basic Node Module
+The below component are the base hardware of the node and required for its operations.

+Components:
+- ESP8266 micro-controller module
+- ADS1115 ADC expender module
+- 3.7V lithium battery (2000mAh and greater is recommended)
+- TP4056 lithium charging module
+- MCP1700-3302E LDO 3.3V voltage regulator
+- 100uF capacitor
+- 1uF capacitor
+- 36k resistor
+- 100k resistor
+- on/off switch
+- NC switch or jumper
+- LED + matched resistor (for example 1.8 green LED with 330ohm resistor)

+> all capacitor must be at least 5V rated.

+> The LED use as indicator and connected in parallel to ESP8266 module build in LED.
+So it can be skipped if the build in LED visible.

+Assembly:

+> the on/off switch (or jumper) required for the micro-controller programming since it cannot be program while D0 and RST pin are connected.

+### Sensors Options
+After assembling the base node, basically any sensor can be added to the node. the library supports some sensors as build in.
+Using those sensor require minimal setup without writing any code.
+Any other sensor will require writing some code and configuration as will be explained later.

+Optional Build in Sensors:
+- DHT22 humidly and temperature sensor
+- Capacitive soil moisture sensor
+- VEML6075 UV sensor

+Optional Build in Sensors Assembly (in additional to the Base module!!):

-* build a new ESP8266 micro controller with the new hardware for your new sensor.
+## build a new ESP8266 micro controller with the new hardware for your new sensor.

+### Basic Aardware

-* follow the instructions in the main.cpp file to create your own sensor class by programing the following functions:
+## follow the instructions in the main.cpp file to create your own sensor class by programing the following functions:

-* make sure to upload the code to the micro controller and connect it to the mesh network
+## make sure to upload the code to the micro controller and connect it to the mesh network

-* enter the MeshGarden app find the designated node, and set the sensor as descripted in the pictures bellow
+## enter the MeshGarden app find the designated node, and set the sensor as descripted in the pictures bellow

 ## BE AWARE: in the type value every new word has to start with a capital letter from A-Z and use underscore " _ " insted of space bar